 The console table is a saving grace for small spaces, awkward spaces and everything in between.
-It works in just about every room of a home (whether as a hallway table, at the back of a couch or in a bedroom) making it a shapeshifting talent that everyone should pay attention to.
+It works in just about every room of a home (whether as a hallway side table, at the back of a couch in the living room or in a bedroom) making it a shapeshifting talent that everyone should pay attention to.

-Thankfully its plethora of styles exceeds even that of its uses.
-From mixed materials to sculptural, find a unique console table style which suits you with these designer inspirations.
+Thankfully its plethora of designs exceeds even that of its uses.
+From mixed materials to sculptural, find a unique and bespoke console table style which suits you with these designer inspirations.

 Image Credit: Oliver Burns

-In an elegant Georgian townhouse, Oliver Burns creates the quintessential hallway ensemble in three easy steps – Selva’s best-selling Vendôme console table, curated accessorising and a simply elegant mirror.
+In an elegant Georgian townhouse, Oliver Burns creates the quintessential hallway console table ensemble in three easy steps – Selva’s best-selling Vendôme console table, curated accessorising and a simply elegant mirror.

 “A console table is a great way of creating a focal point within a room, and works as both a stylish and practical addition to a space,” says Oliver Burns’ managing director, Alex Holden, “A thoughtfully curated selection of accessories such as a statement mirror, a unique sculpture or an eye-catching floral display help to draw further attention to this design feature, injecting personality and visual interest.”

-The Deco-inspired cross-base design is a welcome addition to the project’s decidedly transitional style with its handsome proportions, rich India Ink finish and simple silver accent at the base intersection.
+The Art Deco-inspired cross-base design of the console table is a welcome addition to the project’s decidedly transitional style with its handsome proportions, rich India Ink finish and simple silver accent at the base intersection.
 A bouquet of springtime blooms adds a delicate touch.

 Image Credit: David Hicks